The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 It is absurd to have to say this in 2025, but vaccines are safe and effective.

-That of course is not just my view.
+That, of course, is not just my view.

 Bernie Sanders.

-Yeah, so this is Bernie Sanders, and you know, this idea that uh in 2025 you can simply say in the New York Times that vaccines are safe and effective is it's beyond insane.
+And, you know, this idea that in 2025 you can simply say in the New York Times that vaccines are safe and effective is it's beyond insane.

-And uh I would just simply say, as I tweeted earlier this week, that any discussion of any dose of a vaccine that does not begin with a cost-benefit analysis in which it is understood that the cost and risk of any vaccination is going to be greater than zero.
+And I would just simply say, as I tweeted earlier this week, that any discussion of any dose of a vaccine that does not begin with a cost-benefit analysis in which it is understood that the cost and risk of any vaccination is going to be greater than zero.

-You cannot just simply assert that there is no cost, and therefore, why would you deny people these beneficial things, even if the benefits are real, and that is debatable in each case.
+You cannot just simply assert that there is no cost and therefore why would you deny people these beneficial things, even if the benefits are real, and that is debatable in each case, the costs are real and therefore you have to ask the question about whether or not this dose is justified in this person's case.

-And you know, we're not there.
+And, you know, we're not there.

 It is not an analysis.